ElectionGuard: Support for e2e verified elections.

 - Gmpy2 is used for Arbitrary-precision arithmetic which has its own installation requirements (native C libraries) on Linux and MacOS. ⚠️ Note: This is not required for Windows since the gmpy2 precompiled libraries are provided.

-- pipenv is used to configure the python environment.
+- poetry 1.1.10 is used to configure the python environment.
 Installation instructions can be found here.

 🚀 Quick Start